 The cookware company, based in northern California, manufactures its wares in Asia.
-The company's global affiliates in Hong Kong, Australia, the United Kingdom, Japan, Italy, and Canada market more than 100 cookware lines distributed in 30 countries.
-In the United States, headquarters manages operations in seven locations, making the human resource (HR) department responsible for staffing a vast array of positions across departments including distribution, sales, finance, and legal, nationwide.
+The company's global affiliates in Hong Kong, Australia, the United Kingdom, Japan, Italy, and Canada market more than 100 cookware lines that are distributed in 30 countries.
+In the United States, headquarters manages operations in seven locations, making the human resource (HR) department responsible for staffing a vast array of positions across departments including: distribution, sales, finance, and legal, in all areas of the country.

 "Now we have computer stations at our various locations where people can come in and fill out applications online.
 The information flows electronically into our system."
+Even the scanning now has been eliminated.